mainmatter/playbook/workflow/engineering/README.md

 # Engineering Workflow

-Our engineering workflow is lean and based on established practices from the open source community.
-It supports distributed project teams and asynchronous communication and does not rely on any particular tools.
+Our engineering workflow is based on established practices from the open source community.
+It supports communication and sharing know-how among teams.

 ## Feature Branches/Pull Requests